pentalpha/protein_dimension_db/README.md

 # 🧬🖥 Protein Dimension DB 🖥🧬

-Datasets with PLM embeddings, GO annotations and taxonomy representations for all proteins in Uniprot/Swiss-Prot
+Scientific data lake with PLM embeddings, GO annotations and taxonomy representations for all proteins in Uniprot/Swiss-Prot

 ## Current Release